 “I also like Mountain Bread for their range of different grains including rye, barley and chia.
-They were generally a good source of fibre containing at least 2.6-4g (depending on type), but what I liked best was that, compared to the other wraps, the ingredient list was very simple, with just four or so ingredients.
+They were generally a good source of fibre containing at least 2.6-4g (depending on type).
+Also, compared to the other wraps, the ingredient list was very simple, with just four or so ingredients.
 Having to play nutrition detective so often with other products makes a nice change to be able to understand every ingredient in an item.”

-As for the not-so-great supermarket wraps, well, it’s most of them.
+As for the not-so-great supermarket wraps, well, most of them are pretty unhealthy.

 “The [MED] Superfoods Organic range such as ‘Chia Spinach Kale and Broccoli’ or ‘Chickpea Quinoa and Beetroot’ sadly missed the mark when it comes to being good sources of fibre, with all three different products having an average of just 1.8 grams per 100 grams of fibre,” Parker said.

-“With the company name itself called ‘Superfood’, it’s quite deceiving as it implies the products are inherently healthy, even if it may not be the case.
+“The company is called ‘Superfood’, it’s quite deceiving as it implies the products are inherently healthy, even if it may not be the case.
 And in this case, the wraps boasted containing beetroot, kale and broccoli but a closer looks shows that it was just a small amount of the vegetable powder.